fabiomarreco/BlogSource/todo/daycount.md

 //val somePeriod : int<days> = 746
 ```

 Very cool right ?
-It is also very fast, since it compiles to simple numeric values.
+It is also very fast, since it compiles down to simple numeric values.

 ### Pattern Matching